 Due to the communal nature of living in residence, persons suspected of being infected with a communicable disease will be required to seek medical attention.
-Depending on the nature of the illness, the resident may be required to guarantine, room change or temporarily leave residence to maintain the safety of other residents.
+Depending on the nature of the illness, the resident may be required to quarantine, room change or temporarily leave residence to maintain the safety of the community.